learn-co-curriculum/uci-mod-1-a-quick-tour-of-the-web/README.md

 Now, at the end of the sales day, the management team would like to do some analytics about how profitable they were that day.
-They _could_ go to each client computer, determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w &mdash; like trying to play a PS4 game on an iPhone!
+They _could_ go to each "client" computer, determine its revenue for the day and which departments contributed to that number, but on a cheap client machine that process would be s..l...o.....w.

 _However_, if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
-Many businesses still have their IT architecture on this model known as "the client / server" model.
+Many businesses still have their IT architecture on this model is known as the "client/server" model.

 ## Identify Which Role Possesses Browser Display Data

-The web was developed with a client / server model.
+The web was developed with a client/server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs were installed on high-power _servers_.
-Thus web _clients_ running _browser_ software were created that would send an _request_ for a web page and the server would return the web page.
+Thus web _clients_ running _browser_ software were created that would send a _request_ for a web page and the server would return the web page.

 The specification on how _clients_ and _servers_ interact is called HTTP (HyperText Transfer Protocol).
-This is why URLs start with `http://`: you're telling the browser: "Browser, act like a client and use the HTTP standard to talk to `flatironschool.com` and find a file called `index.html`."
+This is why URLs start with `http://`: you're telling the browser: "Browser, behave like a client and use the HTTP standard to talk to `flatironschool.com` and find a file called `index.html`."
 The browser expresses this wish by transmitting a message that looks like: